nawabysadaf/Community_Voice_Website/README.md

 ## Project Dependencies

-## Community Voice Installation Guide
+# Community Voice Installation Guide

 This guide explains the steps and instructions required to install **Community Voice** on supported operating systems.
-It also covers how to configure, start, upgrade, and uninstall Community Voice.
+It also covers how to configure, start, use, and uninstall Community Voice.

 ---